"More Flavor, Less Salt!" Another Huge Nonsense Concocted By the Medical Charlatans!!!

 The Dietary Guidelines for Americans regarding daily recommended salt consumption amounts has absolutely no evidence base!!!

 The Dietary Guidelines for Americans recommend limiting sodium to less than 2,300 milligrams a day.
+That's roughly how much sodium is in 1 teaspoon of table salt.

 But why?
 We have no idea, and nor do the Dietary Guidelines.
 The "recommended" daily salt consumption target has absolutely no evidence base.
 There is not even one single research which has looked into salt in order to come up with this precise target.

-the Dietary Guidelines state that we simply eat too much salt which can raise your blood pressure, which puts you at increased risk of health problems such as heart disease and stroke.
+The Dietary Guidelines state that we simply eat too much salt which can raise your blood pressure, which puts you at increased risk of health problems such as heart disease and stroke.
 There is no demonstrable correlation between salt and these claims.
 Basta!

-We need to consume salt (and potassium) or we die!
+đ§ We need to consume salt (and potassium) or we die!

-Salt is an “essential nutrient” nutrition.
+â Salt is an âessential nutrientâ in nutrition.
 This means we MUST consume salt regularly.

-You ask WHY?
-The answer is simple: Our body doesn’t make salt.
-Fortunately salt is in many real foods, even in water, and so ingestion of this vital mineral is not difficult.
+đ Fortunately, salt is in many real foodsâeven in waterâso ingestion of this vital mineral is not difficult.

-Potassium is another essential dietary mineral.
-Our body doesn’t make potassium.
+đ Potassium is another essential dietary mineral.

-The potassium/sodium balance is absolutely critical to the overall functioning of every cell in the human body.
+âïž The potassium/sodium balance is absolutely critical to the overall functioning of every cell in the human body.

-A potentially fatal condition called Hyponatremia can develop if salt levels fall too low.
+đš A potentially fatal condition called Hyponatremia can develop if salt levels fall too low.

 Read more here: